chaos-lang/chaos-lang.org/website/docs/08_operators.md

 #### Notes:

- - *There are intentionally no ternary or conditional operators to facilitate the **zero cyclomatic complexity** requirement.*
+ - *There are intentionally no ternary or conditional operators to facilitate the **flat cyclomatic complexity** requirement.*

  - *There are no arithmetic assignment operators because we believe having those operators, resulting more error-prone code.*